nsc-norway/covid-seq/README.md

 ## Bioinformatics analysis

+_This is a snapshot of the pipeline and NOT the production code_

 References used for the analysis can be found in the folder _util_.

 Primary analysis is based on [nf-core/viralrecon](https://nf-co.re/viralrecon/1.1.0).
 Refer to folder _viralrecon_ copied from [github repo](https://github.com/nf-core/viralrecon).